Join the Fight to End Senior Hunger

 In D.C., over 20 percent of seniors face food insecurity.
 They’re making impossible choices between putting food on the table and buying medicine or paying the rent.

-Both days run from 8 a.m. to 4:30 p.m., and volunteers will work in teams in 90-minute shifts.
+Through the Meal Pack Challenge, local corporations can make a highly visible commitment to the greater D.C. community while also strengthening employee morale in a fun, high-energy environment.
+The day runs from 9 a.m. to 4:30 p.m., and volunteers will work in teams in 90-minute shifts.
 Once packed, meals will be distributed to seniors in need throughout the D.C. metro area by the Capital Area Food Bank.

-2 days.
-1.5 million meals.
-Are you up for the challenge?
-Visit mealpackchallenge.org to learn more and register to become a Hunger Hero!
+Is your organization up for the challenge?
+Register your employees here to be a part of this life-changing event and make a difference for vulnerable older adults.